CAAPIM/apim-charts/charts/gateway/README.md

 ### OTK install or upgrade
 OTK can be install or upgrade gateway.
 Supports SINGLE, INTERNAL and DMZ types of OTK installations on db backed gateway.
 On ephermal gateway only SINGLE mode is supported.

-On a DB backed gateway, once gateway is healthy, k8s kind/job is used to install OTK using Restman ([OTK Headless installation](https://techdocs.broadcom.com/us/en/ca-enterprise-software/layer7-api-management/api-management-oauth-toolkit/4-6/installation-workflow/install-the-oauth-solution-kit/headless-installation-of-otk-solution-kit.html))
+- On a database backed gateway, once gateway is healthy, k8s kind/job is used to install OTK using Restman ([OTK Headless installation](https://techdocs.broadcom.com/us/en/ca-enterprise-software/layer7-api-management/api-management-oauth-toolkit/4-6/installation-workflow/install-the-oauth-solution-kit/headless-installation-of-otk-solution-kit.html))

-On a Ephemeral gateway, before the start of gateway, initContainer is used to bootstrap gateway with OTK sub-solution kits.
+- On a Ephemeral gateway, before the start of gateway, initContainer is used to bootstrap gateway with OTK sub-solution kits.

-On a Ephemeral or DB backed gateway, before the start of gateway, k8s job to used to install/update the OTK database (Cassandra database is not supported and should be upgraded [manually](https://techdocs.broadcom.com/us/en/ca-enterprise-software/layer7-api-management/api-management-oauth-toolkit/4-6/installation-workflow/create-or-upgrade-the-otk-database.html))
+- On a Ephemeral or database backed gateway, before the start of gateway, k8s job to used to install/update the OTK database (Cassandra database is not supported and should be upgraded [manually](https://techdocs.broadcom.com/us/en/ca-enterprise-software/layer7-api-management/api-management-oauth-toolkit/4-6/installation-workflow/create-or-upgrade-the-otk-database.html))

 ***NOTE: In dual gateway installation, restart the pods after OTK install or upgrade is required.***